Home / European Travel Guides / Mersey Ferries Liverpool – Timetables, Tickets & Cruise Guide

 Tickets for the River Explorer Cruise can also be booked online, with concessions available for children, seniors, and families.
 Passengers should note that timetables may vary during winter months or during tidal restrictions.
 Always check the latest service status on the official website before travelling.

-At Liverpool Gerry Marsden (Pier Head), passengers can walk straight to James Street Station on the Merseyrail Wirral Line, offering direct trains to Hamilton Square, Birkenhead Park, and West Kirby.
-Buses from Pier Head also connect to Liverpool ONE, the Georgian Quarter, and Lime Street Station for regional and national rail services.
+At Pier Head, passengers can walk directly to James Street Station, part of the Merseyrail Wirral Line, which provides quick access to locations such as Hamilton Square, Birkenhead Park, and West Kirby.
+Bus services from Pier Head connect to Liverpool ONE, the Georgian Quarter, and Lime Street Station.

 Accessibility & Facilities On Board